pyaj0/DL-hydrological-model/README.md

 The notebooks should be viewed in the following order:

-- 0_other.ipynb: this notebook was used to plot the additional data needed for the maps and figures
-- 1_climate_data_netcdf_to_csv.ipynb: shows the different process of transforming climate data (precipitation, minimum and maximum temperature) from netCDF files of AGHRYMET to csv files
+- \href{run:./1_climate_data_netcdf_to_csv.ipynb}{Climate data transformation}: shows the different process of transforming climate data (precipitation, minimum and maximum temperature) from netCDF files of AGHRYMET to csv files
 - 2_hydro_data_xlsx_to_csv.ipynb: shows the different process of transforming hydrological data (river discharge of 3 stations: Ansongo, Kandadji and Niamey) from xlsx files of AGHRYMET and NBA to csv files
 - 3_hydro_data_analysis.ipynb: compares the different sources of hydrological data and fills missing data with easy and adequate interpolation method
-- 4_merge_climate_and_hydro_dat.ipynb: merges climate data and hydro data to have final csv to be used in LSTM model
+- 4_merge_climate_and_hydro_data.ipynb: merges climate data and hydro data to have final csv to be used in LSTM model
 - 5_hyper_parameters_lstm.ipynb: selects best hyperparameters of LSTM model
 - 6_lstm_model.ipynb: runs the LSTM model and tests its results